AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/go-live.md

 >title="Go-Live Preparation"
 >abstract="To ensure a smooth and successful go-live on AEM as a Cloud Service, you should plan for code and content freeze periods, testing iterations, content top-ups, performance tests, security tests and more."

-In this part of the journey, you will learn how to plan and perform the migration once both the code and the content are ready to be moved over to AEM as a Cloud Service.
-Additionally, you will learn what are the best practices and known limitations when performing the migration.
+In this part of the journey, you learn how to plan and perform the migration once both the code and the content are ready to be moved over to AEM as a Cloud Service.
+Additionally, you learn what are the best practices and known limitations when performing the migration.

 ## The Story So Far {#story-so-far}